Abhishek4223/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 *DURATION*: 4 WEEKS
 *MENTOR*: NEELA SANTHOSH KUMAR

-##To use the Matplotlib library to display temperature trends and retrieve real-time weather forecast data from the OpenWeatherMap API AND getting a helps form YOUTUBE,CHATGPT AND DEEPSHEEKH.
+##To use the Matplotlib library to display temperature trends and retrieve real-time weather forecast data from the OpenWeatherMap API

 ##OUTPUT